neondatabase/website/content/docs/guides/koyeb.md

 ### Access your app

-Once the build and deployment have finished, you can retrieve the public domain to access your application by running the following command:
+After the build and deployment have finished, you can retrieve the public domain to access your application by running the following command:

 ```bash
 $ koyeb app get express-neon